 Details of the intervention

-Cost-sharing: Participants were offered water treatment solution for immediate purchase at a 50 percent discount off the retail price.
-Participants could purchase up to five 150-ml bottles of the solution (enough to last approximately five to eight months) at 10 Ksh (US$0.15) per bottle.
+- Cost-sharing: Participants were offered water treatment solution for immediate purchase at a 50 percent discount off the retail price.
+Participants could purchase up to five 150-ml bottles of the solution (enough to last approximately five to eight months) at KES 10 (US$0.15) per bottle.

-Vouchers: Participants received 12 complimentary vouchers, each redeemable for one 150-ml bottle of water treatment solution at a local shop or the clinic.
-Each voucher was marked for a specific month, for the next 12 consecutive months, and participants were given a calendar to track each voucher’s expiration.
+- Vouchers: Participants received twelve complimentary vouchers, each redeemable for one 150-ml bottle of water treatment solution at a local shop or the clinic.
+Each voucher was marked for a specific month, for the next twelve consecutive months, and participants were given a calendar to track each voucher’s expiration.

-Free delivery: Participants received two 500-ml bottles of water treatment solution (enough to last 7-11 months), one immediately and the second three to five months later delivered to the participant’s home.
+- Free delivery: Participants received two 500-ml bottles of water treatment solution (enough to last seven to eleven months), one immediately and the second three to five months later delivered to the participant’s home.
 When they received the first bottle, participants were informed that they would receive a second bottle later.

 Researchers conducted a follow-up survey at participants’ homes three to five months after their clinic visit to evaluate the impact of different prices and effort required to obtain water treatment solution on take-up and usage of the product.